sideka-cloud/docker/docker-swarm-wordpress-with-traefik/README.md

 docker service logs -f my_wordpress_nginx
 ```

 If that's the first time you're running it, it'll take a couple of minutes to fetch the docker images and initialize the database.
-When all the containers are running, open `yourdomain.com` in your browser and proceed with the wordpress installation.
+When all the containers are running, open `https://yourdomain.com` in your browser and proceed with the wordpress installation.
+And `http://yourdomain.com:8080` for web dashboard traefik.

 ### Scaling
 You can scale the `wordpress` and `nginx` part very easily: